 How to improve your credit moving forward

-Regardless of whether you can remove closed accounts from your credit report, you can work to improve your credit score.
-Below are the main factors to consider and how each impacts your credit score.
+Even if you can’t remove closed accounts from your credit report, you can take steps to improve your credit score:

 1. Reduce your debt